(Recorded Webinar) Part II - Patient Consent Requirements

 - Describe the consent requirements under Part 2

-- Identify strategies for incorporating the Part 2 consent requirements into your existing HIPAA disclosure form and procedure; and
+- Identify strategies for incorporating the Part 2 consent requirements into your current forms and for implementing a consent process

 As Partner and Compliance Counsel with the firm’s health law practice group, Dianne advises health centers on implementing effective compliance programs and on addressing top compliance risk areas.
 Dianne counsels health centers and other organizations on developing compliance programs that include the OIG’s seven elements, respond to identified compliance risk areas, and reflect the organization’s culture.
 Dianne also advises health centers and other organizations on patient privacy and confidentiality, including the HIPAA Privacy Rule and 42 CFR Part 2.
 She has experience responding to privacy and security incidents, including determining whether there has been a breach, notifying patients and the government, and creating corrective action plans.
 [Full Bio]

 Certificates of Attendance: We verify attendance upon completion of a webinar (live or recorded version) and will only issue certificates in the name of the account holder enrolled in the course.
 If you need to document attendance for someone other than the account holder, we provide blank Certificates of Attendance for a supervisor to sign and certify that a different individual viewed the course.